Course Catalog 2024-2025

 Dissertation Seminar

 We offer a dissertation seminar in Session V to support fellows in developing their dissertation proposal.
 Fellows who are well along in preparation of a proposal may take the dissertation seminar in Session III.
-SSW assigns a research adviser to each fellow to assist in identifying and refining an area of study for the dissertation.
+SSW assigns a research supervisor to each fellow to assist in identifying and refining an area of study for the dissertation.

 Dissertation Committee